 3.1 This is a developing dialogue across the City Council and Health Commissioners.
-It is essential that we agree key commissioning priorities in
+It is essential that we agree key commissioning priorities in order to improve outcomes and service delivery.
+Further work needs to be completed to consult with key service providers on commissioning priorities.

-- order to improve outcomes and service delivery.
-Further work needs to be completed to consult with key service providers on commissioning priorities. - 3.2 At this stage it is essential to involve members in this strategic thinking.
-This report is brought to the Children and Young people's Board to seek their views and ensure the partnership is involved in the development of these priorities.
+3.2 At this stage it is essential to consult with the Health and Wellbeing Board on this strategic approach.
+This report is brought to the Health and Wellbeing Board to seek their views and ensure the partnership is involved in the development of these priorities.